Workers Compensation Settlements

 - There are different kinds of Medicare Set Aside Accounts.
 Not every kind may fit your needs.

 - The Medicare Set Aside proposal to Medicare should accurately define you work injury.
 Otherwise, Medicare might refuse to pay for care having nothing to do with your work injury.

 - The Medicare Set Aside should adequately provide for you future medical needs.

 - You might need to provide for the repayment of others in your settlement, like Medical Assistance, Medicare, personal health insurers, and disability insurance companies.

 - You can be held personally responsible for failing to repay others who were supposed to be repaid.

 - There are other issues that can arise.
 This list is not meant to be exclusive

-The lawyers at Warren & McGraw are equally ready to fight to maintain your benefits if that is what is in your best interests.
+The lawyers at Warren McGraw & Knowles LLC are equally ready to fight to maintain your benefits if that is what is in your best interests.
 Settlement is not the right option for everyone.
 You should only settle your case if that is the right option for you.